vran-dev/obsidian-contribution-graph/README_ADVANCED.md

-## The Sample of Week Track Graph
+## Examples of Week Track Graph

 The following shows how to render charts using dataviewjs

-### Create a week track graph for a fixed time period
+## Create a week track graph for a fixed time period

-- week track graph for fixed year
+### Week track graph for fixed year

 ![Alt text](attachment/advance-1.png)